kenjennings/Atari-Breakout76/README01AssetEstimation.md

 The screen grab of the emulator video from Youtube is 331 x 480 pixels tall.

-The emulator is duplicating full overscan video for the game display.
-In a real Breakout game a portion of the top and bottom of the display visible in the screen grab extends off the edge of the CRT and is not visible to the player.
-This does not need to be represented on the the ATari and can be cropped.
+The emulator is duplicating full overscan video for the arcade game display.
+In a real Breakout game a portion of the top and bottom of the display visible in the emulator screen grab extends off the edge of the CRT and is not visible to the player.
+This does not need to be represented on the the Atari and can be cropped.

-Cropping the screen grab to only the veritcal size needed for display reduces the emulator image height to 400 pixels:
+Cropping the emulator screen grab to only the vertical size needed for display reduces the image height to 400 pixels:

 ![Game Screen Visible Pixels](Breakout_bw_startup_crop_to_underscan.png?raw=true "Game Screen Visible Pixels")

 On the Atari we need to define an appropriate vertical size for the game screen.
 Contrary to Commodore's marketing information in the 1980s the Atari is not limited to 192 scan lines.
-The Atari's display hardware is inherently capable of producing graphics and text up to 240 scan lines -- well into the vertical overscan area off the edges of the screen.
+The Atari's display hardware is flexible and inherently capable of producing graphics and text up to 240 scan lines -- well into the vertical overscan area off the edges of the screen.
 In my experience the typical 13" color television of the 1980s could safely display about 16 complete scan lines more than the default 192 scan lines before losing screen image in the vertical overscan area (being blocked by the screen bezel).

-The Atari display is flexible allowing choices to best match the aspect for arcade Breakout.
-Either 200 or 208 scan lines are easily workable and visible on the majority of NTSC displays.
-This should put the math close to 2 to 1 for the Breakout arcade screen grabs vs the scan lines needed for the Atari.
-More scan lines means a larger overall display in both dimensions, so this implementation will push to the maximum edges at 208 Atari scan lines.
+On the Atari 208 scan lines are easily workable and visible on the majority of NTSC displays.
+This should put the math close to 2 to 1 for the Breakout emulator screen grabs vs the scan lines needed for the Atari.
+More scan lines means a larger overall display in both dimensions.

 Therefore 208 Atari scan lines divided by 400 emulator screen scan lines provide a Breakout-to-Atari scaling factor of 0.52 (or in the other direction 1.92307692308).

 However, this scaling factor is correct only for vertical estimation.
 The Breakout emulator screen grab is taken from an internet video intended for display on a modern screen with square pixels.
 Therefore the emulator screen pixels are square.
 Real Atari pixels are based on the NTSC color clock timing which is not square.
 (This aspect ratio for the color clock horizontal to scan line vertical size relationship is the same for other systems following NTSC specifications -- Bally Astrocade, Atari 2600, Apple II, Amiga.)
 Therefore, an additional scaling factor is needed to determine the real horizontal dimension measured in color clocks per the number of square pixels in the screen grab image.

 The color clock horizontal to vertical ratio is 22 / 13 which is a 1.692307 scaling factor (or 0.5909090909 when multiplying in the other direction.)
-(The 22 / 13 ratio is taken from the 11 / 13 aspect ratio published in the Amiga's RKM/Hardware Reference Manual for the Amiga's low resolution/140ns pixels which are 1/2 color clock wide.)
+(The 22 / 13 ratio is derived from the 11 / 13 aspect ratio published in the Amiga's RKM/Hardware Reference Manual for the Amiga's low resolution/140ns pixels which are 1/2 color clock wide.)

-Thus the horizontal color clocks needed for the Breakout screen is 331 Breakout pixels times 0.52 to scale down to the Atari screen size, times 0.5909090909 to convert the horizonal dimensions to color clocks, or 101.7072 color clocks, and so, 102 Atari medium res pixels.
-(This includes the vertical borders around Bricks' playfield area.)
-This is well within the Atari's horizontal display dimensions, and is actually smaller than the Atari's narrow screen width.
+The horizontal color clocks needed for the Breakout screen is 331 emulator pixels times 0.52 to scale down to the Atari screen size, times 0.5909090909 to convert the horizonal dimensions to color clocks, or 101.7072 color clocks, and so, 102 Atari medium res pixels (i.e. color clocks).
+This includes the vertical borders around Bricks' playfield area.
+The pixel width is well within the Atari's horizontal display dimensions, and is actually smaller than the Atari's narrow screen width (128 color clocks).

-The 102 color clocks is a target and not necessarily the definite width of the display.
-The final size  will depend on the real Atari pixel size that best fits the Bricks.
+The 102 color clocks is a target and not necessarily the definite width of the Atari display.
+The final size depends on the real Atari pixel size that best fits the Bricks.

 **BORDERS**: